FabienCoutant/SparkUp/README.md

 ## Tests

 The solidity part has been tested following the TDD approach.
-[This page](#./tests_explication.md) explains in more detail what has been tested.
+More details on what has been tested and why explained [here](#TESTS_EXPLANATIONS.md).
 To run the tests you have several options but both need to be launch in the project's root folder :
 * Using the truffle commands on local (ganache on port **7545**) or testnet :
   * If you installed truffle globally : `truffle test`